Elduderino23/apparao_vasu_password_generator/README.md

   }
   ```
-  I ended the function two math.floor(math.random()) to generate the random characters from all the arrays that general pulled.
-I added the return pw to end the entire function as seen here:
+  The function ended on two math.floor(math.random()) to generate the random characters from all the arrays that general pulled.
+The return pw to end the entire function as seen here:

   ```Javascript
   console.log(general)